Mercia Asset Management Executes Share Buyback - TipRanks.com

 More about Mercia Asset Management

 Mercia Asset Management PLC is a regionally focused private capital asset manager with approximately £2.0 billion of assets under management.
-The company operates within the financial services industry, focusing on asset management and investment activities.
+The company operates primarily in the financial services industry, focusing on asset management and investment services, and is listed on the London Stock Exchange’s AIM market.

 Average Trading Volume: 380,098